This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 As much as I truly adore cooking, there are those days or stretches of weeks where projects are due and I just don’t have the time to be standing by the stove all day.
 My Instant Pot has made it possible to still put nourishing, real food on the table despite crazy schedules.
 Today’s recipe uses the Instant Pot to make a nourishing meal in under 15 minutes, from start to finish.

-The soup starts with a quick saute of the vegetables, and then, the rest of the recipe is completely hands-free, leaving you time to check homework, change that diaper, send that email, or…ahem…make a cup of coffee like I did.
+The soup starts with a quick sauté of vegetables.
+Next, add broth, seasonings, chicken, and noodles.
+And that’s it.
+The rest of the recipe is completely hands-free, leaving you time to check homework, change that diaper, send that email, or…ahem…make a cup of coffee like I did.

 Instant Pot Chicken Noodle Soup